Sign Up for a Free Account

 High serum CK levels are found in many muscular dystrophies as well as inflammatory, toxic, metabolic, and mitochondrial myopathies.
 The highest values are seen during attacks of myoglobinuria (“rhabdomyolysis”), a clinical syndrome of diffuse myalgia, myoglobinuria, and, often, renal failure.

-It is not clear why there are normally any soluble muscle enzymes in the blood.
+It is unclear why there are normally any soluble muscle enzymes in the blood.
 Layzer pointed out that “soluble” means the protein molecules are not bound tightly to the muscle cytoskeleton (41).
 He suggested that the enzymes leak from broken or malfunctioning surface membranes.
 Leakage seems to continue endlessly.
 The enzymes are cleared from the blood by the reticuloendothelial system and by renal excretion (40).

 An increased serum CK level is, therefore, taken to mean that the integrity of the skeletal muscle membrane has been affected; an increased serum CK level is also a hallmark of muscle disease, either hereditary or acquired.
 Persistently high CK levels, however, are also found occasionally in asymptomatic, healthy-appearing people.